Mobile Menu

 Bahia Honda State Park

 When people visit the Florida Keys, they often think that they’re going to find some of the best beaches in the world.
-But these same people often visit just the most famous of the Florida Keys, like Key Largo and Key West, which have beaches that are good but not fantastic.
-Instead of the famous Florida Keys, beachgoers should head to Bahia Honda State Park on Bahia Honda Key for some of the best beaches in the world.
+But these same people often visit just the most famous beaches in the Florida Keys, like Key Largo and Key West, which have beaches that are good but not fantastic.
+Instead, beachgoers should head to Bahia Honda State Park on Bahia Honda Key for some of the best beaches in the world.

 National Key Deer Refuge Nature Center